auth0-blog/polymer-with-auth0/README.md

 # Polymer App with Auth0

 How to add Auth0 [Lock](https://auth0.com/docs/libraries/lock) authentication to a Polymer web app.
+Read the tutorial here: [Build Your First App with Polymer and Web Components](https://auth0.com/blog/build-your-first-app-with-polymer-and-web-components/).

 ## Dependencies